Chindit Chasing, Operation Longcloth 1943

 I'd unlock you all their doings

-But the keys are lost and twisted."
+But the keys are lost and twisted.

 Above is a small piece of the poem, 'Their Very Memory' by Edmund Blunden, which was used by Lieutenant Philip Stibbe in his book about his experiences in Burma as an original Chindit in 1943.
 It was his way of lamenting the lost and forgotten from that operation and honouring the men who in his view would never be written about or whose wartime pathway ever found.

-During the past four years it has been my determination to search out their story and re-trace those long lost footprints.
+During the past twenty years or so it has been my determination to search out their story and re-trace those long lost footprints.
 My inspiration for this project was my Nan.
 She like so many women back then had found herself widowed in WW2, but had fought hard to bring her young family through those difficult times.
 She succeeded and was the centre of our lives until she passed away in June 2006.

 This website concentrates not so much on the military actions of 1943 or the main leaders and players who directed the operation, but is about the extraordinary courage and stoicism of the humble soldiers involved.
 The idea has been in my head for a number of years now and has at last been put to the page.